 A recent study found that when a pet dies, society doesn’t deem it as serious as when a human dies.
 This lack of validation can cause you to have unresolved feelings about your pet’s death.
 Which can lead to disenfranchised grief – having nowhere to put your feelings after a loss.

-But losing a pet is one of the most devastating life events one can go through.
+Because losing a pet is one of the most devastating life events one can go through.
 Especially if the loss was sudden, traumatic, or drawn out.

 And even if your pet lived a good life, when the time comes to let them go, it can feel like an impossible pill to swallow.
 Here’s why.